brandonfujii/wildhacks-2017-backend/README.md

   2. Run `npm run db:create`.
 It's a script that logs into mysql with the credentials you provide in `config/sequelize.json` and creates the local databases you'll need.
   3. Check that this works by signing into your mysql account.
     - `mysql -u <username> -p`
-    - Once you enter in your password and login, `show databases;`.
-You should see `wildhacks2017_dev`, `wildhacks2017_prod`, and `wildhacks2017_prod`.
-  4. Now you can run `npm run db:migrate` to create your tables within your development database.
+  4. You should see a newly created database with the name specified in your `sequelize.json`

 ## Running
-  1. `npm run build` to transpile the code into `build/` and run the server.
+  1. To run locally, `npm run build` to transpile the code into `build/` and run the server.
   2. Check `/ping`